Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 # 4. First Boot

+> Note that these steps assume the hostname of your SBC is "duet3" if you have changed it then the mDNS resolution will be the new hostname, not "duet3".
+{.is-info}

 1. Turn on power to Duet and SBC.

 1. If you have a screen attached when power is applied you will see the SBC boot up.
-Once bootup is complete the Chromiun browser will launch DuetWebControl in full screen. press F11 if you want to exit fullscreen.
+Once bootup is complete the Chromiun browser will launch DuetWebControl in full screen.
+Press F11 if you want to exit fullscreen.

 1. If you are connecting over the network then go to [`http://duet3.local/`](http://duet3.local/){target=_blank} *note the SBC takes about 1 minute to boot for the first time and about 30 seconds subsequently.*

 If [`http://duet3.local/`](http://duet3.local/){target=_blank} does not show Duet Web Control (DWC) then follow these trouble shooting steps:

 ## Troubleshooting

-*Note that these steps assume the hostname of your SBC is "duet3" if you have changed it then the mDNS resolution will be the new hostname, not "duet3".
-Also note that you cannot use the gcode command M550 to set your printer hostname.*

 ### Duet 3 and SBC not communicating